 Menopausal women in the U.S. are over eight times more likely to have hot flashes than women in Asian countries.
 Could the soy in the Asian diet explain the difference?
 Possibly.
 Studies have found soy to be modestly effective in relieving hot flashes.

 Soy foods (such as soy nuts and tofu) and phytoestrogen supplements -- estrogen-like compounds found in some plants -- are sometimes used to relieve mild hot flashes.
-However, research is not conclusive.
+The research isn't conclusive, though.